Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 ~

-Joseph Nevaut married Aspasie Donase.
+Joseph Nevaut married Aspasie Donase, place and date unrecorded.
 Their son Barthélémy was born in St. Landry Parish in September 1818.

 Jean Jacques Neveu, a free man of color, married Lise ____ in either St. Martin or Lafayette parish.
 Their daughter married into the Prade family in Lafayette Parish in November 1857.

-Floride Jean Baptiste, also called Joseph Floride, Neveu, husband of Julie Clotilde Penin, died in St. Martin Parish in October 1857; he was only 36 years old.
-His succession record was filed at the St. Martinville courthouse in January 1858.
+Floride Jean Baptiste, also called Joseph Floride, Neveu, husband of Julie Clotilde Penin, died in St. Martin Parish in October 1857, age 36.
+His succession was filed at the St. Martinville courthouse in January 1858.

-Two vigorous lines of the family, one Foreign French, the other Afro Creole, settled in St. Martin and Lafayette parishes during the antebellum period:
+Two non-Acadian Neveu families, one Foreign French, the other Afro Creole, settled in St. Martin and Lafayette parishes during the antebellum and immediate post-war periods:

-Jean-Jacques, fils, son of Jean-Jacques Neveu and Catherine Duleurtre or Duleurtec of Rouen, France, married Marguerite Rosalie or Rosalind Sophie, daughter of Louis François Lafort, and settled at La Grande Pointe, also called La Pointe, on upper Bayou Teche in St. Martin Parish, before moving to Vermilionville in Lafayette Parish.
+Jean-Jacques, fils, son of Jean-Jacques Neveu and Catherine Duleurtre or Duleurtec of Rouen, France, married Marguerite or Marie Rosalie or Rosalind Sophie, daughter of Louis François Lafort, and settled at La Pointe on upper Bayou Teche in St. Martin Parish, before moving to Vermilionville in Lafayette Parish.
 Their daughters married into the Bailey and Guegnon families.
-Jean-Jacques, fils's succession record was filed at the Vermilionville courthouse in May 1837; it gives no hint of his age.
+A succession for Jean Jacques, fils was filed at the Vermilionville courthouse in May 1837; it gives no hint of his age, nor was it post-mortem.
+Jean Jacques, fils died in Lafayette Parish in October 1870; the Vermilionville priest who recorded the burial, and who did not give any parents' names or mention a wife, said that Jean Jacques died "at age 92 yrs."; his post-mortem succession was filed at the Vermilionville courthouse several days after his death.
 Not unusual for Foreign Frenchmen who settled in Lafayette Parish, Jean-Jacques's sons married Acadians.

 1

-Older son Christophe, born probably at La Pointe in July 1820, married Émelie Azelima, called Azelima, daughter of Acadian Moïse Hébert, at the Vermilionville church, Lafayette Parish, in May 1841.
-Their son Théophile was born in Lafayette Parish in April 1842 but died 4 days after his birth, Jean Jacques le jeune was born in January 1848, Sidne in July 1850, and Arthur in February 1859.
+Older son Christophe, born probably at La Pointe in July 1820, married Émelie Azélima, called Azélima, daughter of Acadians Moïse Hébert and Marie Louise Richard, at the Vermilionville church, Lafayette Parish, in May 1841.
+Their son Théophile was born in Lafayette Parish in April 1842 but died 4 days after his birth, Jean Jacques le jeune born in January 1848, Sidné in July 1850, daughter Rosa in January 1852, Marie Larissa in August 1854, and Arthur in February 1859.
+Their daughter married an Hébert cousin.
+Christophe died in Lafayette Parish in September 1867; the Vermilionville priest who recorded the burial did not give any parents' names, mention a wife, or give Christophe's age at the time of his death; he would have been age 47; his succession , naming his wife, was filed at the Vermilionville courthouse in November 1870.

 2

-Younger son Alphonse, born probably at Vermilionville in November 1824, was not baptized until the early 1840s.
-He married Joséphine, daughter of Acadian Joseph Léon Bernard, at the Vermilionville church, Lafayette Parish, in September 1851.
-Their son Joseph Edgar was born in Lafayette Parish in March 1853, Émile in August 1855, Lucius in July 1857, and a child, name unrecorded, perhaps a son, died 2 months after its birth in December 1859.
+Younger son Alphonse, also called Adolphe, born probably at Vermilionville in November 1824, was not baptized until the early 1840s.
+He married Joséphine, daughter of Acadians Joseph Léon Bernard and Marie Arthémise Breaux, at the Vermilionville church, Lafayette Parish, in September 1851.
+Their son Joseph Edgar was born in Lafayette Parish in March 1853, Émile in August 1855, Lucius in July 1857, a child, name unrecorded, perhaps a son, died 2 months after its birth in December 1859, and Louis Lock was born in January 1870.

 Descendants of Charles NEVEU (?-1850s)

-Charles Neveu, homme de couleur libre, or free man of color, married Pamela Charlotte, called Charlotte, Isidore, a free woman of color.
+Charles Neveu, homme de couleur libre, or free man of color, married Pamela Charlotte, called Charlotte, Isidore, a free woman of color, place and date unrecorded.
 They settled in St. Martin Parish.
 Their daughters married into the Rochon and Tournay families.
 Charles, père died before February 1857, when he was recorded as deceased in a son's marriage record.

 1